ldoroni/Sphana/services/Sphana.Database/README.md

 ### 2. Model Preparation

-ONNX models must be trained and exported using the Python training CLI (`sphana-trainer`).
+ONNX models must be trained and exported using the Python training CLI (`sphana_trainer`).
 Place the exported models in the `models/` directory:

 ```
 models/